 Imposing conditions on the requestor

-The IPC has frequently taken the approach of imposing conditions on requestors whose requests are confirmed by the IPC on the appeal to be frivolous or vexatious.
-One common condition the IPC may impose is requiring the requestor to have only one active FOI file with respect to a particular institution (MO-1782, PO-3188, MO-1963); and in another decision, the IPC limited the number of “parts” a requestor’s FOI requests to a particular institution could contain (MO-3659).
-The IPC may even “name and shame” the requestor in order to allow other institutions whether a particular request might fit within the requestor’s “established pattern of conduct” (M-850).
+The IPC has frequently taken the approach of imposing conditions on requestors whose requests are declared frivolous or vexatious by the IPC in an appeal.
+One common condition the IPC may impose is requiring the requestor to have only one active FOI file with respect to a particular institution (MO-1782, PO-3188, MO-1963); or the IPC may limit the number of “parts” that the requestor’s FOI requests made to a particular institution may contain (MO-3659).
+The IPC may even “name and shame” the requestor in order to reveal a requestor’s “established pattern of conduct” (M-850) to other institutions.